Zzzhekii/maf/README.md

 Compressed MAF archives should have a following extension: '.maf.<compression_algorithm>', where <compression_algorithm> is the compression algorithm (or it's usual abreviation) used to compress the archive.
 Example: '.maf.gz' could be a MAF archive compressed with the GZIP algorithm.

 # Format Specification
-MAF files always consist of an archive header, optional MIME string, entry mapping list (EML), entry path list (EPL), and the entry data list (EDL) one right after the other (in that exact order).
+MAF files always consist of an archive header, entry data list (EDL), optional MIME string, entry mapping list (EML), entry path list (EPL), and the  one right after the other (in that exact order).
 ### ALL NUMBERS USED IN HEADERS, AND THE ENTRY METADATA ARE IN LITTLE ENDIAN
 ### ALL TABLES COULD BE REPRESENTED AS A C STRUCT
 ### NO STRINGS ARE NULL-TERMINATED UNLESS THAT IS STATED SPECIFICALLY